DO YOU PLAY A LITTLE PIANO?

 "I don't really feel like I'm creating anything!"

 But, instead playing piano should be about capturing something real, emotional, and spontaneous: things we often strive to capture in our lives.

 Working with energy and LISTENING to express yourself musically, even if - especially if! - you're making it up as you go along.
 Life has no script, but if you can live in the moment, you're ready to put more focus into your life.
 Listening is a key!

 Think of comparing your experience with the piano to that of learning lines as an actor.

-None of that means that you can't give, in your own music, and in your own style, your delivery on what it means to feel the same things as Shakespeare.
+None of that means that you can't give, in your own music, and in your own style, your delivery on what it means to feel powerful musings about life.

 IN OTHER WORDS: You can improvise and express music on the piano like a maestro, without having any blocks to making your own statement with the music.

 With improv, you're the actor, the writer, the musician, and the artist all at the same time.
 It's all about being present and "on".

 AND If you can be ON at the piano, you can translate that into being ON in your life outside the session.